hacks-guide/Guide_Wii/docs/backups.md

 #### Requirements

-* A PC running Linux which supports AppImage or Flatpak
+* A PC running Linux that supports AppImage or Flatpak
 * A USB drive or SD card
 * A dumped Wii/GameCube game disc (any format)
 * [TinyWiiBackupManager](https://github.com/mq1/TinyWiiBackupManager/releases/latest)